Terrorists killed in Pulwama encounter were part of Al-Badr

 Three terrorists were killed, while one civilian was injured in an encounter with the security forces this morning.

-The encounter began after the police, CRPF an Army 155 Rashtriya Rifles started a search operation in the area.
+The encounter began after the police, CRPF and Army 155 Rashtriya Rifles started a search operation in the area.
 As the forces closed in, they came under fire.
 In the encounter, three terrorists were killed, while a civilian was hit by a bullet.

 4 JeM terrorists gunned down in encounter at Nagrota, J&K